 $ echo "file content" > somefile $ darcs add somefile

 _darcs/ |-- format |-- hashed_inventory |-- index |-- index_invalid |-- patches | |-- pending | `-- pending.tentative |-- prefs | |-- binaries | |-- boring | `-- motd |-- pristine.hashed | `-- e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855 |-- tentative_hashed_inventory `-- tentative_pristine

-patches/pending: the patch being built.
+patches/pending: information about the patch being prepared.
 Contains now

-$ darcs record -a -m"my first patch"
+$ darcs record -a -m "My first patch"

 What we have now in _darcs: